-When you set a highlight, all macros in the design are marked with the selected color.
 The color remains until you select one of the two middle eraser icons:

-- · The left eraser icon removes all highlights. - The right eraser icon removes highlights only from selected items.
+- · The left eraser icon removes all highlights. - · The right eraser icon removes highlights only from selected items.

-To set the highlights, use the Current Highlight check box at the top of the Design Settings docking window.
+To set the highlights, use the Current Highlight check box from the Design Settings docking window.
 Below this check box are an Auto Rotate check box, along with eight Highlight check boxes and radio buttons.